 To assure your return of capital credits and the fiscal health of your cooperative, your Board of Directors has approved and put into place an equity management plan.
 The plan uses an industry best standard that looks at the percent of member equity to total assets.
 It includes a schedule for the regular return of member equity in the form of capital credits.
 The equity plan also determines how much of the cooperative’s investment in electric system assets will be covered through member capital and how much will be covered by long-term debt.
 Our goal is to balance member capital (equity) and debt in order to give members the lowest possible rates.

-The Board of Directors of the Cooperative has authorized retirement of all capital credits for 1998 and 25% of the capital credits for 2020.
-The projected aggregate amount of capital credits deemed available for retirement is $2,258,176.
+The Board of Directors of the Cooperative has authorized retirement of all capital credits for 2000 and 25% of the capital credits for 2022.
+The projected aggregate amount of capital credits deemed available for retirement is $2.4 million.